LennartHennigs/DIYStreamDeck/README.md

 If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
 Thanks!

-For the latest changes and the history of changes, please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

 **Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
-This paragraph here is the only piece I am writing myself (and about ten lines in the CicuitPython code).
+This paragraph here is the only piece I am writing myself (and about ten lines in the CircuitPython code).

 This is also an ongoing project.
 I just added plugin capabilities to the code.

 ## Features

+For the latest changes and the history of changes, please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

 - Assign keyboard shortcuts or key sequences to keys
-- Shortcuts can be defined for specific app or globally
+- Define shortcuts can or specific apps
+- Use the  `_otherwise` section to assign shortcuts for all other apps
 - Define "folders" - a new keypad definition scheme that can be tied to a single key
+- Define global shortcuts in a `global` section for both, folders and apps 🆕
 - Launch applications
-- Build and define your own plugins and its commands 🆕
+- Build your own plugins and its commands.
+The source includes ...
-  - Includes a Audio playback plugin 🆕
+  - Audio playback plugin
-  - Includes a Spotify plugin 🆕
+  - Spotify playback plugin
-  - Includes a Philips Hue plugin 🆕
+  - Philips Hue plugin
-- All definitions are stored in a JSON config file
+- All key definitions can be defined in a JSON config file stored on the Pi Pico

 ## Hardware Requirements